Conference Program

 2. Myths of Romantic Love and adolescent dating violence from the perception of high school socio-educational professionals, Rachida Dalouh Ounia, University of Almeria, Spain, (Online presentation)

 3. Less love on the spectrum?
-A Comparative Analysis of Romantic Experiences of Autistic and Non-Autistic Adults, Linda Dekker, Erasmus University Rotterdam, The Netherlands, (In-person presentation)
+A Comparative Analysis of Romantic Experiences of Autistic and Non-Autistic Adults, Linda Dekker, Erasmus University Rotterdam, The Netherlands, (Online presentation)

 4. Paler isn’t prettier: Little evidence of colorism among Asian American speed-daters, Karen Wu, California State University, Los Angeles, USA, (Online presentation)